fradeca01/pyzx_ugrep/src/README.md

 3. To plot the results it is possible to use the `benchmarks/plot.py` script.
 This script plots the results from `benchmark_universal.py` script.
 The following arguments are available:
     - `--path`: Mandatory.
 The path where results from `benchmark_universal.py` are stored.
     - `--log_scale`: to use logarithmic scale on $y$ axis.
-    - `--save`: the path to save the plot.
+    - `--save`: the path to save the plot. -->

 ## Examples

-It is possible to generate some examples of universal graph representations in the `graph_state.ipynb` notebook.
+It is possible to generate some examples of universal graph representations in the `notebook.ipynb` notebook.

 ## Graphical interface

-To access the graphical interface to transform a stabilzer code to its universal represetntation visit the following: [Link](https://universal-rep.streamlit.app/)
+????